feltron/MMapper/README.md

 MovesMapper
 ===========

-A processing sketch for rendering location and activity data from the Moves iPhone app.
+A processing sketch for rendering location and activity data from the Moves iPhone or Android app.

 ## Requirements